-• In order to qualify for any Honor Roll, the student must have earned all conduct/effort grades of 3 or 4 and all grades, core and non-core must be B- or above for A/B Honor Roll.

-- Principal's Honor Roll requires all subject grades, core and non-core, must be A or above. - A Honor Roll can have no more than 2 B's or B+ with all other grades an A- or above. - B Honor Roll requires all subject grades, core and non-core, must be B- or above.
+- In order to qualify for any Honor Roll, the student must earn conduct and effort grades of 3 or 4 in all subjects. - Principal's Honor Roll requires that all core subject grades must be A- or above. - A Honor Roll can have no more than 2 B's or B+ with all other grades an A- or above. - B Honor Roll requires all core subject grades must be B- or above.